MalayaSociety/the-product-3dadf/content/pages/pricing.md

         content: >
           We're very confident in our products, but if you are unhappy with them, you can contact support with your concerns.
-      - title: Which integrations do you have?
+      - title: Do you sell cartridge refills?
         content: >
           Yes!
 You can order more Ivermectin cartridges from our app or through support.